-The double Koru pendant is 42mm in diameter.
+The double Koru pendant is 39mm in diameter.
 It is carved from pounamu we have collected from the South Westland area just outside of Greymouth on the West Coast of the South Island.

-The double Koru has a waxed nylon cord so the pendant can be worn ALL the time - even in any kind of water.
+The double Koru has an extremely strong, waxed nylon cord so the pendant can be worn ALL the time - even in any kind of water.
 The cord is adjustable by pinching the special knots between your thumb and finger and pulling.

 The Koru represents the new shoots of the fern plant opening so it symbolises growth, harmony and new beginnings.